WasabiTech-777/SWE-2023-Spring/README.md

 > An **existing user logging in** should submit a POST request on the route "/login" with the username and password.
 If the user credentials are valid, the server will return a cookie to authenticate the user in the future.

+> Tokens can be authenticated submitting a POST request on the "/token" route with the JWT token.
+The writer returns the usernanme of the user if the request is the token is sucessfully validated.

 > Getting information about a user requires a GET request to "/users/{uid}" where uid is a user's ID assigned at the time their database entry is created.
 Currently, you cannot get a user with their username, but this should be addressed soon.

 > Editing a user requires a PUT request to "/users/{uid}".